Discovery and Authorization Errors

 https://fhir.example.com/.well-known/smart-configuration (HTTP 404)

-Causes: the server does not support SMART on FHIR, base_url includes an extra path segment, or the server uses a non-standard discovery path.
+Causes: the server does not support SMART App Launch, base_url includes an extra path segment, or the server uses a non-standard discovery path.

 Verify the endpoint manually: